These days, numerous gadgets, ever-present Internet, TV,

 Bears are awesome animals, and chances are extremely high

-there are news reports every year of bears attacking people.
+there are news reports every year of bears attacking people in the wilderness.
 That said, the

 chance of such an attack is much smaller than a chance of getting seriously hurt in some

 This mama bear looks cute, but all bears are potentially very dangerous -

 The following online outlets sell hiking gear and supplies: